lhenry97/Group_1-Project_4/README.md

 ## Random Forest Model 3

 ## Keras Tuner Model 4
+### Overview
+A Keras Tuner model was trained on the cancer dataset to predict whether a cancer is likely benign (B) or malignant (M) based on its visual characteristics.
+Through hyperparameter tuning, the model was optimised to select the best parameters for the best performing model.
+The notebook, ML_KT_Model documents the workflow of the keras tuner including parameter selection, model training, optimisation of the model and evaluating and testing with the model created.
+It includes an initial model that specifies the specific parameters used in the model and then a second model that utilises a function to perform hyperparameter tuning for the model.

+### Contents
+-**Kt_intial_model.pkl:** This is the unoptimised saved version of the keras tuner model

+-**Kt_best_model.pkl:** This is the saved optimised version of the keras tuner model which utilises a function for hyperparameter tuning.

+### Steps
+1. **Initial Model Training:** Initially a keras tuner model was trained that contained two hidden layers with 8 neurons in the first layer and 5 in the second.
+The model was then compiled using Adam as the optimizer and the epochs set to 100.
+2. **Optimised Model Training:** A second keras tuner model was then trained utilising a function to identify the best parameters for the model.
+It identified three hidden layers with the first having 32 neurons, the second also 32 and the third 16 neurons.
+The optimizer was also identified to be Adam and the epoch was set to 50.

+### Model Evaluation
+The model was evaluated using accuracy, precision, recall, F1 score, and confusion matrices using test data.

+### Results
+The model's performance slightly improved after hyperparameter tuning, which is reflected in:
+- A small increase in accuracy (from 97.18% to 98.59%).
+- Minor increase in precision and F1-scores for class 0 (benign).
+- A slight decrease in misclassifications for class 1 (malignant) from 3 to 1.

+Therefore, hyperparameter tuning slightly increased the model's ability to differentiate between the classes.

 # Looking Forward/Conclusion
 1. Additional data will continue to promote model performance and the app could be used globally to collect data that doctors input into the app.